gagle/yafv/README.md

 }
 ```

-For this sample project the first approach has been used because it seems valid for the React community but the I prefer the second one.
+For this sample project the first approach has been used because it seems valid and wide-used by the React community but I prefer the second one.
 Angular CLI implements the second approach and it feels more cleaner and avoids polluting the global namespace.